• Skip to primary navigation

 • Tweet

-Plate of Vegan Tempeh Cacciatore with text overlay
+Vegan Cacciatore with text overlay

 Chicken cacciatore was a favorite meal of mine growing up.
 Not only did I find the dish tasty, I also loved saying “cacciatore.”
 Say it a few times – it’s fun!
 Cacciatore, cacciatore, cacciatore.